 Hawkesbury Road will be reimaged to a people centric corridor.
 It will form a northsouth spine connecting the whole Westmead South and the surrounding suburbs.
 The function of Hawkesbury Road will be changed to accommodate walking and cycling (active transport), improved public transport and place activations.
-Its vehicular thoroughfare function will be protected; however, will be balanced with the abovementioned functions.
+Its vehicular thoroughfare function, including emergency vehicle access will be protected; however, will be balanced with the abovementioned functions.